 Fassati is an estate winery in the Montepulciano region of Tuscany.
-The origins of the estate lie date to 1908 and Marchese Fassati who founded his business at Gaiole-in-Chianti in 1913.
-In 1969, Barbara Giannotti’s grandfather (the Sparaco family), who already owned Fazi-Battaglia of Verdicchio dei Castilli di Jesi in the Marche decided to invest in Tuscany with the purchase of Fassati, and in 1974 bought their first vineyards in Montepulciano, moving to new winemaking premises in 1986–see below (Rosemary George MW 2004, p192-3).
-The main wines (all reds) are Chianti DOCG, Rosso di Montepulciano DOC, and Vino Nobile di Montepulciano DOC, plus a small amount of Vin Santo di Montepulciano DOC.
+The origins of the estate date to 1908 and Marchese Fassati who founded his business at Gaiole-in-Chianti in 1913.
+In 1969, Barbara Giannotti’s grandfather (the Sparaco family), who already owned Fazi-Battaglia of Verdicchio dei Castilli di Jesi in the Marche decided to invest in Tuscany with the purchase of Fassati, and in 1974 bought their first vineyards in Montepulciano, moving to new winemaking premises in 1986–see below (Rosemary George MW 2004, p.192-3).
+The wines (all reds) are Chianti DOCG, Rosso di Montepulciano DOC, and Vino Nobile di Montepulciano DOC, plus a small amount of Vin Santo di Montepulciano DOC.

-Owner: Danilo and Gianni Della Camera since the 2015 vintage, having bought it from the Le Marche-based company Fazi-Battaglia.
+Owner: Danilo and Gianni Della Camera since January 2015 vintage, having bought it from the Le Marche-based company Fazi-Battaglia.
 Their father had 40ha of vines, but did not have a winery, so sold in bulk.

 Staff: Winemaker: Fabrizio Ciufoli. | External relations: Maddalena Mazzeschi.